 Two Meeting Street Inn lays claim to being the most romantic bed and breakfast in Charleston.
 The romance packages here includes a bottle of French champagne, red roses, a carriage ride around the city and chocolate strawberries to seal the deal.

-The Kings Courtyard Inn offers a three-night, four-day package with a private carriage ride through the historic district before a three-course dinner at Circa 1886, including a rickshaw ride to get you there and back.
-The package includes a picnic lunch from Kitchen 208.
+The Kings Courtyard Inn offers a three-night, four-day package with a private carriage ride through the historic district before a three-course dinner with paired wines at Circa 1886, including a rickshaw ride to get you there and back.
+The package includes a $30 gift card for lunch or brunch at Kitchen 208.

-You also could escape up the Ashley River to the Inn at Middleton Place, where the romance package includes admission to Middleton Place, a guided kayak excursion or horseback trail ride for two, bicycle rentals and dinner in addition to the champagne and chocolates on arrival and breakfast each morning.
+You also could escape up the Ashley River to the Inn at Middleton Place, where the romance package includes sparkling wine and a gift in your room upon arrival, admission to Middleton Place, packed picnic basket for two, dinner with wine at Middleton Place Restaurant and breakfast each morning.

 Charleston is filled with fabulous restaurants for couples, but here are a few of our favorites for romance.